- Charles P. Mouton, MD, MS

 - Dr. Lisa Elferink received her PhD in Biochemistry from Adelaide University, Australia in 1988.
 She completed her postdoctoral training at Stanford University in 1993, at which time she was recruited to Wayne State University, Michigan as an Assistant Professor.
 She joined the UTMB faculty in the now Department of Neuroscience and Cell Biology in 2001, and assumed the role of Vice-Chair in 2008.
 She has significant teaching expertise with a wide range of learners including undergraduates, graduate students, postdoctoral fellows and medical students.
 In 2015, she accepted the appointment of Assistant Dean for Educational Affairs and Director of the Instruction Management Office.
 She oversees years 1 and 2 of the medical school curriculum.
 Her educational interests include evaluation and assessment, as well as educational uses of multimedia.

 - Assistant Dean for Educational Affairs

-- Dr. Levine was born in New York but graduated high school from Galveston's own Ball High.
-Dr. Levine attended medical school at the University of Texas in Austin, completed an internship in Internal Medicine at UTMB, and then went to Boston University for her residency in Psychiatry.
-After completing her residency, she came back to UTMB in 1991 as an Assistant Professor of Psychiatry and has since served in numerous educational roles.
-She has been Clerkship Director for Psychiatry from 1995 to 2013, when she accepted the position as Assistant Dean for Educational Affairs.
-In that capacity, she has oversight of the clinical education of medical students at UTMB.
+- Dr. Levine was born in New York but graduated high school from Galveston’s own Ball High.
+Dr. Levine attended medical school and completed an internship in Internal Medicine at UTMB, then went to Boston University for her residency in Psychiatry.
+After completing her residency, she returned to UTMB in 1991 and joined the department of Psychiatry and Behavioral Sciences.
+Since then she has served in numerous educational roles including that of the inaugural director of UTMB’s Academy of Master Teachers.
+She was Clerkship Director and Director of Undergraduate Education for the Department of Psychiatry from 1995 to 2013 when she assumed the position of Assistant Dean for Educational Affairs and Director of the Office of Clinical Education.
+In that capacity, she oversees the clinical education of the medical students at UTMB.

 Jennifer Hughes, MD, FAAP